 Free local swimming holes

 If the goal is simply to cool down and get some splashing in, the Metro is flush with options.
 In fact, far too many public beaches, wading pools and splash pads to list here – and I’ve hardly been to a fraction of them.
 Some of our favorite sandy spots include beaches at Lake Calhoun (32nd St., Minneapolis), Lake Johanna (Arden Hills), and Snail Lake (Vadnais Heights).
-Minneapolis has an easy website to navigate its 63 public wading pools.
-Most are decidedly no-frills, but there are a few exceptions: we had a great time discovering Lake Hiawatha Park (2701 E 44th St., Minneapolis) and its hybrid wading pool-splash pad last week!
+We also keep an up-to-date master list of all the free Minneapolis wading pools.
+Most are decidedly no-frills, but there are a few exceptions: we had a great time discovering Lake Hiawatha Park and its hybrid wading pool-splash pad last week!
 Maxing out at 2 feet deep with zero-depth entry and some fun fountains, the pool was perfect for the non-swimmers in my group.
 For more water fun, check out our Splash Happy master list here.

 Indoor/outdoor art at Silverwood Park